-To discuss how a brow lift may help you, schedule a consultation online, or call our office at (631) 424-3600 to meet with Dr. James Romanelli or Dr. David Pincus.
+To discuss how a brow lift may help you, schedule a consultation online, or call our office at (631) 424-3600 to meet with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev.

-At your initial consultation, Dr. Romanelli or Dr. Pincus will discuss your motivation and expectations for your forehead lift procedure.
+At your initial consultation, Dr. Romanelli, Dr. Pincus, or Dr. Layliev will discuss your motivation and expectations for your forehead lift procedure.
 Your surgeon will review your medical records and perform a physical examination of your face in order to determine the best course of action.
 He will also provide a detailed overview of your procedure, including where the incisions will be made and what kind of recovery you can expect.

 Your consultation is a great time to ask questions and voice concerns to your doctor.
 An open conversation will ensure that you and your surgeon both have the same goal in mind.

 Our plastic surgeons offer 3 different kinds of brow lifts.
 You and your surgeon will work together to determine which is best for you based on your needs and desired outcome.

 Coronal Brow Lift